This post may contain affiliate links. Please see my full disclosure policy for details.

 Helping toddlers learn to share takes patience, cleverness, and calm coaching.
 But, don’t fret, your little one will get there soon enough.

 Here are eight ways to teach your toddler how to share.

 You’re going to have to change your perspective on the word “mine,” or you’re going to go completely insane after hearing your toddler say it 230 times a day for the next few years.
 Everything within your toddler’s reach is “mine.”
 Yes, even that delicious mug of coffee in your hand.
 Because whatever mom, dad, brother, sister, grandma, or her friend has, she wants.

 Though my child says “mine” whenever she wants to hold, touch, or play with something, I’ve deciphered what she means to say is: “Mommy, I want this right NOW.”

-So, I’ve begun responding to her exclamations as, “yes, you can play with that” or “no, you can’t play with that Chris is playing with that right now.
+So, I’ve begun responding to her exclamations as, “yes, you can play with that” or “no, you can’t play with that right now.
 You can play with this (grab another toy, etc.)”